Noom or MyFitnessPal: paid coaching vs free tracking?

 Weaknesses

 High price (~$60/month).
-No detailed macro tracking (uses a simplified color system).
+No detailed macro tracking (simplified color system).
 No recipe adaptation.
 Educational content that repeats over time.
-Motivation often fades after 2-3 months.
+Frequent loss of motivation after 2-3 months.

 MyFitnessPal in detail